 The above information is given for the benefit of the Bidders.
-The Company and the BRLM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of the Red Herring Prospectus and this Prospectus.
+The Company and the BRLM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Red Herring Prospectus.
 Bidders are advised to make their independent investigations and ensure that the Bids are not in violation of laws or regulations applicable to them.